Dorset Wedding Photographer

 Dorset’s west-facing beaches, such as Lyme Regis and West Bay, offer some of the best sunset photography spots in the UK, even filmmakers agree.
 The series Broadchurch was filmed here.

 Dorset isn’t just about scenery—it’s also known for its local traditions and food.
 Famous for unique delicacies such as Dorset Knobs (a hard biscuit) and Blue Vinny Cheese.
-Local markets in towns like Bridport and Dorchester bring a lively atmosphere and showcase the best of counties produce.
+Regional markets in towns like Bridport and Dorchester bring a lively atmosphere and showcase the best of the county’s produce.

 Stories of smugglers and hidden coastal caves add an air of mystery, with places like Moonfleet Bay and the Isle of Portland having fascinating stories tied to Dorset’s past.
 Spotlighting these elements with photography helps to tell the deeper story of the county beyond its landscapes.